illusional/immutable-interval-tree/README.md

 # Immutable Interval Tree (Pre-alpha)

+> This repository is still in development.
+Intervals can be inserted and queried, but there is still work to be done to remove nodes.

 Similar to [davidisaaclee/interval-tree](https://github.com/davidisaaclee/interval-tree), I wanted an type-safe interval tree with immutable functional interface.

 The primary motivations for this project was to be: